OCamlPro/opam-wix/README.md

            first being the destination basename (the name of the file in the installation directory), and the second being the path to the directory itself.
 For example: ["file.txt" "path/to/file"].
+           Relative paths are resolved by searching files in current directory.

        envvar
            A list of environment variables to set/unset in the Windows